Constitution of Colorado: Amendments

 There are presently three ways to amend the Colorado state constitution.
 First, an initiative may be proposed directly by the people of Colorado, achieve a required number of signatures on a petition, and then be voted on in a state-wide referendum, in which must achieve a 55% majority in order to be adopted.
 Second, the state assembly may draft an amendment, approve it by a two-thirds majority vote in each house, and then send it to the voters, who must again approve it with a 55% majority in a state-wide referendum.
 In either of these methods, if the amendment is limited only to repealing a part of the constitution, it only needs a simple majority approval in state-wide referendum.
 Third, the state assembly may call a constitutional convention (political meeting) by a two-thirds majority vote in each house and simple majority approval of voters in a state-wide referendum, with members then determined by state-wide election using state senate districts, who would submit alterations to the voters to approve as a slate via simple majority.

 Despite these relatively high bars to passing any given amendment, at least 166 amendments to the constitution have been passed since its initial adoption in 1876.
 Prior to 2016, constitutional amendments needed to only achieve a 50% majority upon state-wide referendum.

 The constitution's Article II, The Bill of Rights, contains two provisions added via amendment related to sexual orientation that were found to violate the US Constitution.
 The first of these, Section 30b, was passed in 1992 and prohibited legislative or administrative bodies in Colorado from declaring sexual orientation a basis of protected status; this was found unconstitutional in Romer v.
 Evans and so is not in force.
 The second of these provisions, Section 31, passed as 2006 Colorado Amendment 43, effectively banned same-sex marriage.
 This provision was affected by three different federal cases: Kitchen v.
 Herbert (2014), Bishop v.
 Smith (2014), and Obergefell v.
 Hodges (2015).
 The last of these cases guaranteed the right to same-sex marriage in every state in the US, effectively nullifying this section.
-However, these two sections remain in the text of the present Colorado constitution, and have not been repealed.
+However, section 30b remains in the text of the present Colorado constitution, and has not been repealed.
+Amendment 43 was repealed by Colorado voters on November 5, 2024.